Angelo Mathews: Timed out dismissal 2023

-Post Captaincy 2021
+Post Captaincy (2021-present)

-On 27 February 2021, Mathews was appointed as Sri Lanka's stand-in captain for the T20I series in the West Indies as the appointed captain Dasun Shanaka, delayed in obtaining a US transit visa and travel with the team at the time.
+On 27 February 2021, Mathews was appointed as Sri Lanka's stand-in captain for the T20I series in the West Indies as the appointed captain Dasun Shanaka, delay in obtaining a US transit visa and travel with the team at the time.
 Under Mathews captaincy, Sri Lanka managed to win only the second T20I, where West Indies won the series 2–1.
 In batting, he had a poor outing, where he scored 5, 13 and 11 in three matches.
 Meanwhile, after the first ODI in the series, he left the tour of West Indies immediately for personal reasons citing his daughter's critical health condition.

 On 15 May 2022, during the first test match against Bangladesh, Mathews scored his 12th test century.
-He dismissed for 199 runs while reaching to his double century.
-Due to his innings match ended in a draw and Mathews later won player of the match award for his performance.
-He continued his good form into next match too scoring his 13th test century.
-He put 199 run partnership with Dinesh Chandimal and his unbeaten 145* helped put Sri Lanka into strong position.
-Finally Sri Lanka won the match by 10 wickets and Mathews won player of the series award for his consistent performance.
-He was highest run scorer in the series scoring 344 runs including two centuries.
+He dismissed for 199 runs while reaching his double century.
+Due to his innings match ended in a draw and Mathews later won the Player of the Match award for his performance.
+He continued his good form into next match by scoring his 13th test century.
+He put 199 run partnership with Dinesh Chandimal and his unbeaten 145* helped put Sri Lanka into a strong position.
+Finally, Sri Lanka won the match by 10 wickets and Mathews won the Player of the Series award for his consistent performance.
+He was the highest run-scorer in the series scoring 344 runs including two centuries.
 He was later voted as the ICC Men's Player of the Month for May 2022, becoming the first Sri Lankan to achieve the feat.

 In the Australian Test series in July 2022, Sri Lanka suffered a huge defeat, where the match ended in three days.
 During the match, Mathews contracted COVID-19 and ruled out of the Test.
 However, on 9 July 2022, he scored 52 runs in the first innings of the second Test against Australia.
 Later Sri Lanka posted a total of 554 courtesy of Chandimal's double hundred.
-Finally Sri Lanka won the match by an innings and 39 runs, marking Sri Lanka's first-ever innings victory in Test cricket against Australia.
+Finally, Sri Lanka won the match by an innings and 39 runs, marking Sri Lanka's first-ever innings victory in Test cricket against Australia.